 Then he moved on to thank the one person he truly couldn’t have done it without.
 His wife, Eva Mendes.

 Not because he loves her (although it’s patently clear that he does, very much).
-Not because he felt it was expected of him, in a grandiose diatribe that listed every member of the production team, dog walker, and second cousin, twice removed.
+Not because he felt it was expected of him, in a grandiose acceptance speech that listed every member of the production team, his dog walker and second cousin, twice removed.

 He did it because he quite literally could not have been there to act, sing and dance in the movie, had Mendes not been there to look after their daughters and hold the fort while he had “one of the best experiences I’ve ever had on a film”.